The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

 - Config: Combo
 - Ammo Adjustment: None
   - 100%
-- REQ Tier: 4
+- Point Cost: 4
-- Game State: 4
+- Level: 4
 - Notes: The traits and VFX only apply when zoomed and not airborne.

 ## [36] Demon